picfight/pfcd/README.md

 ## Getting Started

-btcd has several configuration options available to tweak how it runs, but all of the basic operations described in the intro section work with zero configuration.
+pfcd has several configuration options available to tweak how it runs, but all of the basic operations described in the intro section work with zero configuration.